RonFrancesca/Text-to-Audio-ESC/docs/index.md

 ## Audio Examples

-Here we present audio data generated using AudioLDM2, MusicGen via simple prompt and via ChatGPT prompts, namely AudioLDM2<sub>gpt</sub> and MusicGen<sub>gpt</sub>.
-We present results for each of the 10 classes contained in the [UrbanSound8K (US8K)](https://urbansounddataset.weebly.com/urbansound8k.html) dataset: air_conditioner, car_horn, children_playing, dog_bark, drilling, engine_idling, gun_shot, jackhammer, siren, street_music.
+In this page, we present audio data generated using AudioLDM2 and MusicGen via simple prompt and via ChatGPT prompts  (namely AudioLDM2<sub>gpt</sub> and MusicGen<sub>gpt</sub>).
+We present results for each of the 10 classes contained in the [UrbanSound8K (US8K)](https://urbansounddataset.weebly.com/urbansound8k.html) dataset: <i>air_conditioner, car_horn, children_playing, dog_bark, drilling, engine_idling, gun_shot, jackhammer, siren, street_music</i>.
 For each class, we present three examples per each model.

 ### 1) air_conditioner

+Simple prompt: "A clear sound of an air conditiner in a urban context" <br> ChatGPT prompt: "Generate a realistic audio representation of the sound of an air conditioner in a urban environment"

 USK8 example:
 <audio src="audio/US8K/air_cond/100852-0-0-13.wav" controls preload style="width: 150px;"></audio>